AlbaraaKhayat/MetDecodersTeam/README.md

-Extract and then open index.html in browser.
+Extract the MetDecoders.rar file and then open index.html in your prefered browser.